xibosignage/xibo-manual/source/en/layouts_campaigns.md

 The **Reference** tab can be optionally used to provide reference information for the selected Ad Campaign.
 Once added, this information can be viewed in the Campaign grid and via the API.

+## Row Menu

+Both Campaign types have a row menu where Users can access a list of actions/shortcuts.